nerdyjohnny/ovidoc/docs/source/index.rst

 Welcome to Oviivae's Community Minecraft!
 ===================================

-Here you can find out all the info needed for the mincraft servers
+Here you can find out all the info needed for the mincraft servers from rules, commands, lore, and tips!

 .. note:: This project is under active development.